ranjanrai12/angular-prep/src/app/theory/angular/04-pipe.md

 Use `directives` for `DOM manipulation`, implementing complex interactions, and reusable behavior.

 `Examples` include toggling visibility, dynamically adding event listeners, or creating custom behavior.

+### In your project how may pipes you have created ?